Campbelltown, New South Wales: Town development

 Development of the town was slow particularly after the departure of Macquarie, and it wasn't until 1831 that residents took possession of town land.
 However, it was during this period that Campbelltown's most famous incident occurred.
 In 1826, local farmer Frederick Fisher disappeared.
 According to folklore, his ghost appeared sitting on a fence rail over a creek just south of the town and pointed to a site where his body was later found to be buried.
 In memory of the incident, the Fisher's Ghost festival is held each November in Campbelltown.

 Campbelltown's population increased steadily in the decades following.
 The southern rail line was extended to Campbelltown in 1858, leading to further development, and in 1882, Campbelltown Council was established allowing municipal works to occur in earnest.
 Campbelltown became the first country town in New South Wales to have piped water in 1888 and in the period between the World Wars, a local power station was built to supply electricity to residents.

 Campbelltown was designated in the early 1960s as a satellite city by the New South Wales Planning Authority, and a regional capital for the south west of Sydney.
 There was extensive building and population growth in the intervening time and the government set aside land surrounding the township for public and private housing and industry.

+In June 2023, the suburb boundary with Bradbury was amended, with Campbelltown gaining some area from Bradbury.
+The new boundary followed the alignments of Jacka Street, Tubb Street and Cartwright Crescent.
+This boundary would later become the boundary with Airds, when that area of Bradbury became part of Airds in November 2024.